Graduate Center Awards

 a service award for which you will receive an employment/appointment letter, and

-a financial aid stipend and tuition component for which you will receive a financial aid award letter.
+a financial aid fellowship and tuition component for which you will receive a financial aid award letter.
 If you choose to accept your award, please be sure to sign and return:

 your award letter from the Office of Financial Aid (which you received in May) (also can be accepted on Student Web*)